smtech/advisor-dashboard/README.md

   6. Create a Tool Consumer.
 The name is human-readable and just needs to mean something to you.
 The key and secret are automagically generated, but you can change them to whatever you want.

   7. Create an app placement in Canvas in your account of advisory courses.
 Use the "by URL" app configuration using the URL provided on the consumers page (and the key and secret for the consumer you just created).

+  8. Open up the account navigation placement as an admin and run the Create Advisor-Observers script.

+  _**Caveat Emptor:** This will create a duplicate user for every active student in your system.
+This is desired behavior at St. Mark's but may not be at your school!
+If you do not run this script, the relative grades tab will work, but the observers tab will crash.
+These duplicate users are the observers, one per student._

   You're all set!